gigasquid/chemical-computing/README.md

     [a b]))
 ```

 If the function molecule encounters a value molecule, it will capture it.
-If it has captured enough value molecules to satisfy the arity of the reaction fucntion, (in the prime function it is two), then it will _hatch_.
+If it has captured enough value molecules to satisfy the arity of the reaction function, (in the prime function it is two), then it will _hatch_.
 The process of hatching will apply the function to the values and create new molecules out of the result.
 The function molecules are considered _n-shot_ in our experiments.
 This means that after the function molecule _hatches_, it will have the result being the new value molecules as well as the original function molecule with no captured arguments.
 In this way, it can continue to react in solution.

 There are interesting ways that these reaction function molecules can control the growth of the solution.
-The previous _prime-reaction function took in two molecules and returned two-molecules.
+The previous _prime-reaction_ function took in two molecules and returned two-molecules.
 The number of molecules in the solution will continue to be the same.
 We could change the reaction function to be reducing by changing the return molecule to be only one.

 ```clojure
 (defn prime-reaction-reducing [a b]